-STRATEC Biomedical AG ("STRATEC")
+STRATEC SE (formerly STRATEC Biomedical AG) ("STRATEC")

-We have entered into a manufacturing agreement with STRATEC pursuant to which we are required to purchase a fixed minimum number of MosaiQ Instruments during the six years following delivery of the first field trial instruments.
-Our aggregate remaining obligation under this agreement totals €57.0 million, or \$62.7 million using exchange rates on March 31, 2020.
+We have entered into a manufacturing agreement with STRATEC pursuant to which we are required to purchase a fixed minimum number of MosaiQ Instruments during the six years following completion of the development contract.
+We estimate our aggregate remaining obligation under this agreement to total \$68.8 million using exchange rates on March 31, 2021.
 The agreement is terminable by either party for certain breaches by the other party or in the event of certain bankruptcy events involving the other party.
 If STRATEC terminates the manufacturing agreement, certain termination payments are payable by us depending upon the number of the instruments purchased at the time of termination, and we are also responsible for certain costs.